 Capturing Manila Bay’s Harbor

-I’d like to take photos of the Manila harbor and its skyline but I have no idea where I can do it.
-Unlike in Hong Kong where I can take either shores from the opposite side of the harbor.
-When Lhordy and Ian invited us, the wandering sheeps took the opportunity to go.
+I’d like to take photos of the Manila’s harbor and its skyline but I have no idea where I can do it.
+Unlike in Hong Kong where I can take either shore from the opposite side of the harbor.
+When our friend Lhordy invited us to shoot here, the wandering sheeps took the opportunity to go.

-From LRT we went to Manila Yacht Club.
+From LRT we went to Manila Yacht Club by jeep.
 We were so disappointed that we were refused entrance to the port, even with us having a letter.
 Seems that we don’t look like we owned a yacht.

-Because it is cloudy we weren’t able to take photo of the magnificent sunset.
-Instead we focused on taking photos of the harbor.
-From our place we can see Marina as well as some famous buildings like the Bangko Sentral (Central Bank), Philippine Navy, Ospital ng Maynila (Manila Hospital) and various hotels with bayviews.
+Because it is cloudy we weren’t able to take a photo of the magnificent sunset.
+Instead, we focused on taking photos of the harbor.
+From our place, we can see the Marina as well as some famous buildings like the Bangko Sentral (Central Bank), Philippine Navy, Ospital ng Maynila (Manila Hospital) and various hotels with bay views.

 DASH OF HISTORY

 Roxas Boulevard, originally called Cavite Boulevard, was renamed Dewey Boulevard in honor of the American Admiral George Dewey, famous for his victory against the Spanish in the Battle of Manila Bay in 1898.
 During the Japanese occupation, it was again renamed “Heiwa Boulevard” (Peace Boulevard) in late 1941.
 The road got its current name, Roxas Boulevard, during the 1960s in honor of the President Manuel Roxas, the fifth President of the Republic of the Philippines.